maoyuans/chronicles-of-terre/homebrew/Firearms.md

 - **Ammunition**: Firearms uses bullets for ammunition unless specified, and typically have less range than bows.
 Most firearm ammunitions are destroyed on use.
 Some firearms can use specific resources as ammunition.
 - **Two-Handed**: Firearms with the two-handed property requires two hand to use.
 This property is relevant only when you attack with the weapon, not when you simply hold it.
 - **Light**: A light firearm is small and easy to handle, making it ideal for use when fighting with two weapons, in the hands of individuals trained in offhand firearms.
-- **Heavy**: Ceratures that are Small or Tiny have disadvantage on attack rolls with heavy weapons.
+- **Heavy**: Creatures that are Small or Tiny have disadvantage on attack rolls with heavy weapons.
 A heavy weapon's size and bulk make it too large for a Small or Tiny creature to use effectively.
 - **Point-Blank**: Firearms with the Point-Blank property can ignore disadvantage when attacking a target in melee range.

 ## Basic Firearms